Yves Saint Laurent (designer): The YSL years

 The social transformations of the late 1960s also influenced how Saint Laurent himself dressed, as he wore more relaxed clothes reflecting the era's youth movements and let his hair grow.
 His new personal wardrobe led to him presenting his first men's ready-to-wear collection in 1969.

-In September 1968, Saint Laurent opened first Rive Gauche store in the United States on Madison Avenue in Manhattan.
+In September 1968, Saint Laurent opened the first Rive Gauche store in the United States on Madison Avenue in Manhattan.
 While in New York, he attended the exhibition of his costume sketches for ballet and theatrical productions at the Wright Hepburn Webster Gallery.
-During this trip Saint Laurent and his entourage were denied entry to Trader Vic's because the women were wearing pants.
+During this trip Saint Laurent and his entourage were denied entry to Trader Vic's restaurant because the women were wearing pants.

 In 1971, he posed for a natural-looking nude photograph as part of the advertising campaign for his Pour Homme men's fragrance.

 During the 1970s, Saint Laurent came to be considered the most prominent designer in the world, adapting his designs to modern women's needs.
 Though Karl Lagerfeld and Jean Muir occasionally approached him in critical appraisal and popularity, Saint Laurent remained the strongest influence on fashion throughout the decade, an era when the societal advances of the 1960s required designers to defer to the public's demands for practicality and comfort.
 Even in his sometimes lavish Russian peasant collections of the middle of the decade, the clothes themselves remained comfortable and wearable.